 Sustainability Designer Marketing & Communications

-Since 2006 Meg has worked in the International Development partnerships space.
-First at UNICEF and then with Plan International Australia.
-Curiosity drove Meg to understand how can business and the development sector work together to achieve shared outcomes – both a positive impact for the community while also ensuring a business was improving its bottom line.
-Working with Accenture she reviewed how can business be involved in development.
+Since 2006, Meg has worked in the International Development partnerships space, first at UNICEF and then with Plan International Australia.
+Curiosity drove Meg to understand how the business and development sectors can work together to achieve shared outcomes – both a positive impact for the community, while also ensuring a business was improving its bottom line.
+Working with Accenture, she reviewed how businesses can be involved in development.
 The study demonstrated new ways to partner with the business sector to achieve sustainable impact.

 Research and analyse commodity value chains and design market-based solutions to improve livelihoods for people living in developing countries.

-Conduct in-the-field studies to understand what do the people desire and how the project can meet their needs.
+Conduct in-the-field studies to understand what people desire and how the project can meet their needs.

-Liaise with stakeholders including the resource sector, buyers, governments, NGOs, other value chain actors.
+Liaise with stakeholders including the resource sector, buyers, governments, NGOs, and other value chain actors.

 Each Business for Development team members adds a unique skill to achieve the desired outcomes.
 Meg’s lens adds an important perspective on what community development strategies can be applied to a programs’ strategy.